Skip-stop: Rail operation

-The Chicago "L" used skip-stop service (noted as "A" and "B" services) from the 1940s until the early 1990s, at which point it was discontinued in favor of all-stop service.
+The Chicago "L" used skip-stop service (noted as "A" and "B" services) from the 1940s until the mid 1990s, at which point it was discontinued in favor of all-stop service.
 This was done to reduce waiting times for passengers riding to or from "A" and "B" stations who could only take half of the trains.
 It also eliminated the need for a train transfer for passengers riding from an "A" station to a "B" station, which required a transfer at an "AB" (all trains stop) station to complete their trip.
 Further, the system was simpler to use for new riders and visitors.

 Philadelphia's SEPTA Market-Frankford Line also used skip-stop service (also noted as "A" and "B" services) from 1956 until February 2020, at which point it was discontinued in favor of all-stop service.

-Few Chinese urban rail lines use such a strategy.
+In Australia, Adelaide's suburban rail Gawler Line only has 2 tracks.
+To speed up service, starting in 2008, it uses skip-stop operation on weekdays, where trains only stop at alternating sets of minor stations, while all trains stop at major stops known as "High Frequency Stations".